 - Selected to the New York Metro Super Lawyers® "Rising Stars" list, Business Litigation, 2021 - 2022

-- Secretary of the Litigation Committee of the New York City Bar Association
+- Chair of the Litigation Committee of the New York City Bar Association

 “Understanding the problem – from both a legal and human perspective – allows me to explain to the court my client’s business, as well as the main issue at the heart of the dispute and demonstrate the true ‘human cost’ of the outcome.”